AIoT-MLSys-Lab/AIoT-Survey/README.md

 ## What is AIoT?
 Artificial Intelligence of Things (AIoT) is one of the most exciting areas that lies at the intersection of Artificial Intelligence (AI) and Internet of Things (IoT).

+## Survey
+* Artificial Intelligence of Things: A Survey, 2023.

 ## OSU AIoT Seminar Series
 https://sites.google.com/view/osu-aiot-seminar